i18n-pro/core/README.md

 # Principle

->Taking  `Translation Text`  as key is the key to all the functions of the library.
-If you have any questions about this, [Please see](https://github.com/i18n-pro/core/blob/v2.1.0/docs/dist/Q&A.md)
+> `automatic-translation`  is one of the core features of the current library, [learn more](https://github.com/i18n-pro/core/blob/v3.0.0-alpha.0/docs/dist/Q&A.md)

 The library is mainly composed of two parts
 * Command Line Tool